siahisaforker/Latte3AIR/README.md

-**Note 2** There are some issues with the Makefile that prevent it from building.
+**Note 2**: There are some issues with the Makefile that prevent it from building.
 I aim to fix that soon, but even if you could build it it probably won't work. it's in progress.

+**Note 3**: if you can get this to compile and run and it doesn't work (or crashes), make note of the logging.
+It shows exactly what initializes as it is happening, test on cemu if needed